noawe-boi/NoahsObsidianSync/WOW Questions .md

 I didn't realise it happening at the time, but I can only hope that you guys do, and not just if, but when, your faith is tested.

-Matthew 18:3-4
+Matthew 18:3
 "Truly I tell you, unless you change and become like little children, you will never enter the kingdom of heaven.
-Therefore, whoever takes the lowly position of this child is the greatest in the kingdom of heaven."